will-lancer/will-lancer.github.io/README.md

 ## Hobbies
 Outside of physics and math, I enjoy,
-  * Lifting weights (especially leg day; ATG all day).
+  * Lifting weights.
   * Brazilian jiu-jitsu (I train at [Vanguard Academy](https://www.vanguardjj.com)).
-  * Reading about quantitative finance; the two books I'm leisurely reading right now are *Quantitative Risk and Portfolio Management:
-    Theory and Practice* by Winston and *A First Course in Quantitative Finance* by Mazzoni.
-  * Learning Mandarin Chinese (I use LingQ, tons of comprehensible input from YouTube, and Anki).
+  * Learning other languages (currently French; I use [Lingq](https://www.lingq.com/en/) as my main resource).

 ## Writing
 I will post writings here as I make them.
-Some ones planned for the future are:
+Some ideas I'm playing around with for the future are:
   * Advice for undergrad (targeted towards math/physics/CS majors)
   * A physics version of [the Napkin](https://web.evanchen.cc/napkin.html) by Evan Chen
   * A graduate version of Kevin Zhou's [handouts](https://knzhou.github.io/#teaching).